Witness Risk Glossary 06.03.25

 Loss Mitigation – reducing the potential loss and impact of loss if the risk happens.

-Mitigation – addresses two questions: (1) How can we prevent the events from happening?
-(2)How can we decrease the degree of impact on us?
+Mitigation – addresses three questions: (1) How can we prevent the events from happening?
+(2) How can we minimize the negative impact on us?
+(3) How can we maximize the positive impact (i.e. opportunities for Kingdom advancement should that risk occur)?

-Persecution – “Any hostility experienced as a result of one’s identification with Christ.
+Persecution (Open Doors) – “Any hostility experienced as a result of one’s identification with Christ.
 This can include hostile attitudes, words, and actions towards Christians.
-This broad definition includes (but is not limited to) restrictions, pressure, discrimination, opposition, disinformation, injustice, intimidation, mistreatment, marginalization, oppression, intolerance, infringement, violation, ostracism, hostilities, harassment, abuse, violence, ethnic cleansing, and genocide.”[3]
+This broad definition includes (but is not limited to) restrictions, pressure, discrimination, opposition, disinformation, injustice, intimidation, mistreatment, marginalization, oppression, intolerance, infringement, violation, ostracism, hostilities, harassment, abuse, violence, ethnic cleansing, and genocide.”[5]

 Positivism - The idea that problems and trials in one’s life result from a lack of faith.